chriskrycho/v5.chriskrycho.com/site/elsewhere/True Myth Releases 8.6 9.0 and a New Docs Site.md

 Not shown here: those definitions for `andThen` and `orElse` are actually overloads.
 We keep the original definitions for the simple case where the caller *does* produce just a single new type.

-Because all of those new types are private and not used in a way that is actually exposed anywhere, none of this “leaks” to end users of the library, but it gives us a relatively cheap way to preserve our existing way of approaching these union types while also getting
+Because all of those new types are private and not used in a way that is actually exposed anywhere, none of this “leaks” to end users of the library, but it gives us a relatively cheap way to preserve our existing way of approaching these union types while also having inference work the way users expect.

 </details>